cmvandrevala/more-than-equations/content/Computer Science/Labs/According to My Calculations.md

 * You do __NOT__ need to implement your own stacks / queues from scratch.
 Feel free to use the stacks and queues from the C++ and Java libraries.
 * You do __NOT__ need to handle different types of whitespace.
 Do whatever is easiest for you - for example, you assume that there are no spaces between each character in the string and code accordingly.

 You __ARE__ allowed to make assumptions / simplifications when implementing this calculator to get a prototype working.
-You can tell me what those are in the Thought-Provoking Questions.
+You can tell me what those are when you answer the Thought-Provoking Questions.

 ## 🖥️ Example Output

-In your driver program / unit tests, I might expect to see something like this:
+I might expect to see the `Calculator` class used like this:

 > [!tip]- C++
 >